Scott’s 40th Birthday Message, Feb 19th 1999

 Why did Jesus ask the blind man, the lame man, and the leper what they wanted Him to do for them?

-This was the same question Jesus asked me in the divine visitation I experienced while in Arizona thirteen years ago giving me a life changing intervention of hope, purpose and future!
+This was the same question Jesus asked me in the divine visitation I experienced while in Arizona in 1998, thirteen years ago giving me a life changing intervention of hope, purpose and future!

 We pray, believing that He is willing, in the communion of prayer, which includes listening, I must co operate with the voice of the Holy Spirit as He leads me.
 Those of us who have extended trials, are in good company with other biblical accounts such as Moses, Abraham, Joseph, Paul and other patriarchs & apostles.
 Countless other Christian disciples have waited with perseverance and endurance for their answer.
 We must not grow weary but need to keep our confidence, trusting God.
 He tells those who labor and are heavy laden to come to Him and He will give them rest for their souls (Mt 11:28).
 He describes himself in this passage as one meek and lowly.
 We often forget that our Savior God was a man of suffering acquainted with grief (Isaiah 53), the chastisement of our PEACE was upon Him.
 We must strive to have the peace and rest of God; He calls us beside these still waters.
 For you who struggle, do you seek to know the Father’s heart and His thoughts toward you?
 He is touched by our feelings of infirmity.
 By sending His Son to reconcile the world to Himself, He has defeated the enemy and met the demands of His justice.
 We can come boldly to His Throne of Grace to find help in the time of need.